Thomas Jefferson (film)

-Thomas Jefferson is a 1997 two-part American documentary film directed and produced by Ken Burns.
+Thomas Jefferson is a 1997, two-part American documentary film directed and produced by Ken Burns.
 It covers the life and times of Thomas Jefferson, the 3rd President of the United States.

-In the film Jefferson is portrayed as a renaissance man.
-Not only was he a dedicated public servant, but was also a writer, an inventor, and a noted architect.
-Burns captures both the public and private person.
+In the film, Jefferson is portrayed as a renaissance man.
+Not only was he a dedicated public servant but was also a writer, an inventor and a noted architect.
+Burns captures both the public and private lives of Jefferson.

 Actors and historians

 Many noted actors read lines of various historical figures.
 A series of American university professors of history and political figures discussed background information.